stevenwudi/autonomous_driving/README.md

 - Analyzing the dataset
 - Calculating the f-score and FPS on train, validation and test sets.
 - Training the network on Udacity dataset.
-- Boosting the performance of the both networs.
+- Boosting the performance of the both networks.

 SSD:
-- Implementing the SSD network (not yet).
+- Implementing the SSD network.
-- Evaluating it on TT100K and Udacity (not yet).
+- Evaluating it on TT100K and Udacity.

 ## How to Execute the Code
 Go to the folder `VR-Team4/code`